-PerceptIn's self-driving vehicles go on sale in November for $40,000 | VentureBeat
+PerceptIn’s self-driving vehicles go on sale in November for $40,000

 “People often say that building an autonomous vehicle is just as difficult and far-fetched as building a rocket, but we disagree,” Liu said. “[We’ve] simplified the whole process to make the building of autonomous vehicles not that much different from that of building with Legos.”

-He claims it gives the DragonFly Pod a leg up on other self-driving platforms, most of which can’t be customized.
+He claims this gives the DragonFly Pod a leg up on other self-driving platforms, most of which can’t be customized.
 A typical autonomous car uses a combination of lidars and radars, in addition to GPS, cameras, inertial measurement units, and onboard computers with powerful graphics cards and processors.
 The lidar alone can cost as much as $8,000, and most cars sport several of them.
 And the average IMU runs $4,000.

 But savings will never come at the cost of safety, Liu was quick to note.
 Every DragonFly Pod will be remotely monitored by teleoperators who’ll be able to step in and take control in the event something goes wrong.